How to Avoid Medicare Late Enrollment Penalties Forever

 - Duration: Permanent.
 You pay this for as long as you have Medicare Part B.

-- 2026 Costs: The standard premium in 2026 is $202.90/month.
+- 2026 costs: The standard premium in 2026 is $202.90/month.
 If you wait two years to sign up, your penalty would be 20%, adding $40.60 to your monthly premium forever.

 Even if you don't take any medications now, Medicare requires you to have "creditable" drug coverage.
-The Part D penalty is harder to estimate because it is calculated using a "National Base Beneficiary Premium," which changes yearly.
+The Part D penalty is harder to estimate because it's calculated using a "National Base Beneficiary Premium," which changes yearly.
 This is because Part D premiums vary by insurer and the extent of coverage.
 It would be too onerous to calculate penalties individually.

-- The Penalty: 1% of the "national base beneficiary premium" for every month you went without coverage.
+- The penalty: 1% of the "national base beneficiary premium" for every month you went without coverage.

 - Duration: Permanent.
 You pay this for as long as you have Medicare Part D.

-- 2026 Costs: The base premium for 2026 is $38.99.
-If you went 24 months without coverage, your penalty would be 24% of that base ($38.99 x 0.24 = $9.40 extra per month).
+- 2026 costs: The base premium for 2026 is $38.99.
+If you went 24 months without coverage, your penalty would be 24% of that base ($38.99 times 0.24 equals $9.40 extra per month).

 Set a reminder, save forever